You are not sure if outsourcing is right for your business.

 You can start by outsourcing menial and mundane tasks.
 Need to call UPS to find out where your package is?
 You can easily outsource such tasks to a remote employee.

-By doing this, your local employees will have more time to focus on their key business tasks.
+By doing this, your in-house employees will have more time to focus on their key business tasks.

 1) They are not in the same physical location